 When WordPress is the right call: For teams that live in the editor, WordPress is still a powerhouse—but bloated themes are why we also lead headless and Next.js rebuilds for brands that have outgrown monolithic LCP and CLS pain.

 Stuck in slow WordPress or outgrowing your theme?
-Get a free 15-min performance & SEO audit from DevCritters—WordPress, headless, or full Next.js migration.
+Book a consultation from DevCritters—WordPress, headless, or full Next.js migration.